 If asbestos is discovered in your home, steps should be taken to remove it as soon as possible.
 The best way that you can ensure asbestos is safely removed from your home is to hire a professional.
 Doing so minimizes the risk of exposure and allows you to continue your renovations safely so that you can live completely comfortable in your home, the way you should be able to.

 States also hold asbestos abatement contractors to rules and regulations that are designed to protect your health and safety.

 For example, asbestos contractors, supervisors and workers must be certified, notify relevant state departments of their projects and are required to undergo specialized training.

 Having these protections in place keeps contractors accountable and keeps homeowners safe.

 Putting Asbestos Safety First

-At the Mesothelioma Justice Network, your safety and well-being are our top priorities.
+At the Mesothelioma Cancer Network, your safety and well-being are our top priorities.
 As a result, we strongly recommend hiring a certified professional for any asbestos inspection, sampling and removal activities in your home.

 Always remember that asbestos was used for a wide variety of purposes, so it’s best to call in a professional before starting on any home improvement project, big or small.
 While it may seem excessive to hire help before removing a single nail, it’s always better to be safe than sorry.
 Contractors are well equipped to help with all kinds of inquiries.
 By getting the right expertise, you’ll be able to enjoy a healthy environment in your home.